timgurto/Hellas/README.md

 **entity**, (client only) something which exists physically in-game, with a location and image, and supporting user interaction

+**gather**, when the user performs an action on an object in order to extract items from it.
+Some objects can be gathered multiple times before they disappear.

-**object**, (server only) something which exists physically in-game, with a location and functionality
+**object**, something which exists physically in-game, with a location and functionality

 **server**, the *program* which manages the state of the game world and connects to clients

 **terminal**, a generic term for server or client

 **user**, the *account* playing on a client.
 Identified by a unique username.

+<a id='classes'></a>
+### Item classes
+The classes themselves are not coded anywhere authoritative, but are deduced by inspecting the classes on each defined item.

+**axe**, required to chop down trees

+**container**, has an inventory that can store items.

+**structure**, can be transformed into a physical object by "constructing" it

 <a id='states'></a>
 ### Client states